 Based on Attorney General Opinion Cite AGO 2003 No.1, dated February 19, 2003, districts have broad discretion to engage in fundraising activities.
 If a school district engages in General Fund fundraising, it is required to establish a board policy.
-See the full Attorney General Opinion for additional information.
+See the full Attorney General Opinion on the Office of the Attorney General website for additional information.